Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 All assessment information including pictures, sketches, and physical attributes of properties is available online.

 Please contact the Department of Assessment at (734) 467-3160 or firstname.lastname@example.org.
 A staff member will be able to go over your assessment information with you and schedule a review of the property if necessary.

 All mailing address changes must be done in writing.
 Please complete the downloadable form completely and return to the Assessor’s Office in-person, or by mail.

 All request for name changes (including removing a spouse and name changes due to marriage/divorce) must be submitted on a Property Transfer Affidavit.

 If you continue to occupy the property as your primary residence, a new Principal Residence Exemption Affidavit needs to be completed as well.

-Both forms, if applicable, need to be completed and returned to the Assessor’s Office by mail, in-person, or email.
+Both forms, if applicable, need to be completed and returned to the Assessor’s Office by mail, or in-person.